 I think with Leimert too, the first time I remember seeing my neighborhood when I was watching a movie was in Boyz in the Hood.
 They were driving down Crenshaw and I remember being like, “Hey, that car dealership is close to my house!”
 There was some point too where my mom said something like, “No one ever says it, but I have this feeling that some of your friends’ parents don’t want them to come over here because we live too close to this part of town that they don’t think is safe.”
 I remember it made her feel kind of embarrassed.
 I think I always had this sense of, it would be nice to show this area where we’re not necessarily talking about gangsters and shootings and things like that.

 The heart of Leimert Park is a compact business district formed by the triangle of Crenshaw Blvd, Leimert Blvd, and 43rd Street, with nearly all of the locations in this episode set along a charming two-block stretch of Degnan Blvd in the very center of the neighborhood.
-Leimert Park Plaza sits at the southern end of the street, right around the corner from an under-construction Metro station on the future Crenshaw Line.
+Leimert Park Plaza sits at the southern end of the street, right around the corner from a new underground Metro station on the K Line.
 It’s still the heart of the neighborhood, with its grassy lawns and picturesque fountain, although as the episode notes, its vitality was somewhat undercut when the city installed a fence around the park.
 On the north side of the park is the Vision Theater, with its iconic sign towering over the building.

 Just a block up Degnan Blvd is the Hot and Cool Cafe, a local Black-owned coffee shop and vegan cafe, as well as the main setting of the episode.
 As the poetry reading in the episode demonstrates, the cafe hosts a lot of art and music events.
 Just a few doors up the street is the Ride On!
 Bike Shop/Co-Op, which shows up in a establishing shot of the neighborhood, and at the end of the block is the Barbara Morrison Performing Arts Center, identified by one of the children as the place where she learned to dance.
 Barbara Morrison herself appears in the episode, lending her voice (and singing talent!) as an ambassador for Leimert Park.
 The arts center is also serving as the current home of the California Jazz and Blues Museum featured in the episode (appointments required).